MFA@FLA Requirements (2018)

-This category may include extra English Department graduate seminars, CRW forms courses, extra workshops (see above), and independent study projects (ENG 6906) to be arranged between the student and a member of the faculty.
+This category may include English Department graduate seminars beyond the three required, CRW forms courses, workshops out of genre (see above), and independent study projects (ENG 6906) to be arranged between the student and a member of the faculty.
 Unlike a reading tutorial, an independent study project requires writing.
 Elective credit is also offered to students who work on Subtropics, our literary magazine.
 (For more information on Subtropics, please contact David Leavitt or Ange Mlinko.)
-MFA students may also take courses for elective credit outside the department so long as these courses are graduate level (5000 and above).
+MFA students may take courses for elective credit outside the department so long as these courses are graduate level (5000 and above).
 Note that in order to take courses outside the department, you must obtain the permission of the instructor and the Graduate Coordinator.
 As with the reading tutorial, if you choose to take an independent study course, ask Peggy to send you the necessary form to be completed.

-We urge you to complete your course requirements excepting thesis/research, as early as possible, and certainly before the last semester of your third year.
-If you do need to take a course, other than thesis/research, in that semester, you must plan well in advance what you are going to take in order to avoid an emergency scramble and the taking of an unsuitable course.
+- We recommend that you complete your course requirements, excepting thesis/research, as early as possible, and certainly before the last semester of your third year.
+If you do need to take a course, other than thesis/research, in that semester, you should plan well in advance what you are going to take in order to avoid an emergency scramble and your having to take an unsuitable course.

 The thesis is, at minimum, 125 pages of fiction or 30-36 poems.

-The MFA requires 9-18 research/thesis hours, including 3 in ENG 6910 (Supervised Research) and a minimum of 6 in ENG 6971 (Master’s Research).
-Students may take up to another 9 hours of ENG 6971, or may take additional seminars, electives, forms courses, independent studies, or workshops outside their genre.
-(Students considering pursuing doctorates in English may want to take additional seminars.)
+The MFA requires 12 research/thesis hours, including 3 in ENG 6910 (Supervised Research) and a minimum of 9 in ENG 6971 (Master’s Research).
+Students may, in addition, take up to another 6 hours of ENG 6971, or may instead take two more classes (additional seminars, electives, forms courses, independent studies, or workshops outside their genre).
 Students register for thesis hours whenever convenient, but they must register for three hours of ENG 6971 in the semester in which they intend to graduate.
 Students who fail to do so will be required to pay for ENG 6971 hours at extra cost.